Tuna Spaghetti

 Let leftovers cool to room temperature before storing.
 Store in an airtight container in the fridge for up to 3 days.
 This pasta with canned tuna tastes delicious served cold, making it a great choice for packed lunches or meal prep.

-This easy canned tuna pasta recipe is a no-brainer for busy weeknights.
+This easy Tuna Spaghetti recipe is a no-brainer for busy weeknights.
 Made with pantry staples like tuna, tomatoes, and dry spaghetti, it's a protein-packed one-skillet meal ready in less than 30 minutes.
 Ideal for meal prep with leftovers for meal prep.

 Prep Time: 5 minutes